rcaileff/career_ladders/software_engineering/software_test_engineer.md

 * Same as SE I

 ## Automation
+* Owns and maintains project-specific test infrastructure and test suite.
 * Recommends and implements new test techniques and processes for use on specific project.

 ## Code Writing